 On the other hand, there seems to be a more measurable truth.
 TickSpotters, a site that anyone can use to submit tick pictures and receive information, is receiving pictures of ticks that homeowners are finding on their backyard fowl.
 One backyard farmer reported continuing to find them from June through September.
 Lone Star ticks are known for feeding on wild turkeys so they could be dangerous to the chicken population, but TickEncounter is finding the Asian Longhorned tick to be more common on chickens.

 Check Your Chickens as You Do Your Pets

 Chickens may be able to rid themselves of some ticks, and who knows, maybe they eat a few.
 However, ticks that latch on around the chicken’s beak can remain there until wholly engorged, as the chickens have no way to pick them off.
 We recommend you check your chickens for ticks, just as you would any other beloved pet.
 Ticks will attach and stay attached if you don’t.
 If you’ve chosen to keep chickens on your own, you surely want to do all you can to keep them healthy.

-There’s something else you can do to keep ticks off your chickens, your dogs, your kids, and yourself -- Mosquito Squad’s professional mosquito and tick barrier spray.
+There’s something else you can do to keep ticks off your chickens, your dogs, your kids, and yourself -- Mosquito Squad’s professional mosquito and tick barrier treatment.
 It will eliminate up to 90% of the existing adult ticks in your yard.
 They can’t feed on your chickens if they aren’t even there.
 We also recommend our tick tube program for long-term tick population reduction.